Katrine Lunde

-Katrine Lunde (former Haraldsen; born 30 March 1980) is a Norwegian handball goalkeeper for Vipers Kristiansand and the Norwegian national team.
+Katrine Lunde (former Haraldsen; born 30 March 1980) is a Norwegian handball player for ŽRK Crvena Zvezda and the Norwegian national team.

 She is the twin sister of fellow handball player Kristine Lunde-Borgersen.
 Her sporting achievements include gold medals with the Norwegian national team at the Olympic Games, World Championships and European Championships, as well as club victories in the EHF Champions League, and national championships in Denmark, Hungary, Russia and Norway.

+Personal life

+Lunde was born in Kristiansand on 30 March 1980, and is the twin sister of Kristine Lunde-Borgersen.

+She was previously married to former football player Tom Reidar Haraldsen and is currently in a relationship with Nikola Trajković, a football coach from Serbia.
+They have one daughter together.

 Career

 Club

 She started her club career in Hånes, and later played for Kristiansand, Våg and Aalborg DH.
 She won the Champions League with Viborg in 2009 and 2010.
-In 2010, she signed with Hungarian club Győri Audi ETO KC.
+In 2010, she signed with Hungarian club Győri ETO KC.
 In 2015, she signed with Russian club Rostov-Don.
-After two years spent in Russia she returned to Norway.
-Her contract with Vipers Kristiansand is valid until 2025.
+After two years spent in Russia she returned to Norway to Join Vipers Kristiansand on a three year deal.
+Here she was the club captain.
+Her contract with Vipers Kristiansand was valid until 2025.

+She left Vipers Kristiansand in January 2025 when the club went bankrupt and ceased activities.
+A month later she joined Danish side Odense Håndbold.
+She has said, that she did consider retiring after Vipers went bankrupt, but she felt that it was not the right way to end her career.
+Odense Håndbold's first team goalkeeper, Danish national team goalkeeper Althea Reinhardt, was out with a concussion.
+When she returned in April 2025, Lund, Reinhardt and the Dutch national team goalkeeper Yara ten Holte all competed for playing time.

+In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
+Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.